emu-russia/breaknes/Common/DebugHub/Readme.md

 Since Breaknes is a gate-level emulator, the main focus of debugging is monitoring various signals, buses and other internal states of the emulated system.

 Debug entities are divided into the following categories:
-- DebugInfo: getting internal state
+- DebugInfo: get/set internal state
-- MemLayout: getting memory dumps
+- MemLayout: read/write memory dumps

 ![debug](/UserManual/imgstore/debug.jpg)

-TBD: Add symmetric ability to do `set` (but not really needed yet).

 ## DebugInfo